Chillu1/ModiBuff/Docs/Notes.md

 ## Temp Notes

+Array mapping of modifier's kinda hard.
+We could have a slot for each modifier type, then either iterate through all of these slots (skip nulls).
+Or have an array of modifier ids that we currently have, and iterate this way.
+Or double array mapping?

 Translating string IDs to int on init.
 Then only using the modifier ID's internally.
 And string names in init, testing.

 Check components: